mauricetjmurphy/Viewz_App/readme.md

 # Testing

+## Javascript testing

+I carried out some unit testing using the behavior-driven development framework, Jasmine.
+Some of the applications key functions were selected for testing.
+I used a seperate html file to link the Jasmine CDN files and to display the test results.
+All tests passed.

 ## User stories testing

 -   View upload form has been tested to check if the user can upload their data to the site.